MedICL-VU/Endo-SemiS/README.md

 Kidney stone dataset: this is a in-house dataset and we are not able to share it.
 If you are an internal collaborator, please reach out to me.

-Polyp Screening dataset: the dataset used in our experiments can be viewed [here](https://drive.google.com/drive/u/1/folders/1BOXBV-FuvldKuylV82Yqf2F9HOb1ru7S)
+Polyp Screening dataset: the dataset used in our experiments can be viewed [here](https://drive.google.com/drive/u/1/folders/1BOXBV-FuvldKuylV82Yqf2F9HOb1ru7S), more information can be viewed via this [link](https://github.com/DebeshJha/PolypGen).

+Our training/test data split is [here](https://github.com/MedICL-VU/Endo-SemiS/tree/main/src/data_split).

 ## Pretrained models and logs
 | kidney Endo-SemiS | polyp Endo-SemiS | polyp full sup | polyp semi10 sup |